When Heaven Burns: Plot

 In their youth Joe (Bowie Lam), Angus (Moses Chan), Ronnie (Kenny Wong) and Ka Ming are good friends and bandmates.
-During a mountaineering trip, the four are stranded on a snow bound mountain and Ka Ming was gravely injured and gets eaten by the other three.
-This event has a traumatic effect on them, their friendship, and their friendship with Yan (Charmaine Sheh), Ka Ming's girlfriend, leading the previously close group to go their separate ways and abandon their friendship.
+During a mountaineering trip, the four are stranded on a snowbound mountain and Ka Ming was left gravely injured.
+This event has a traumatic effect on them; their friendship dynamic; and their relationship with Yan (Charmaine Sheh), Ka Ming's girlfriend; leading the previously close group to go their separate ways and abandon their friendship.

 Eighteen years later, Yan who remains haunted by the memory of Ka Ming, leads an unfulfilled and occasionally self-destructive personal life while enjoying success professionally as a jaded but popular radio announcer.
 Joe, Angus and Ronnie have also forged their own successful professional paths, albeit with drastic changes to their actual personalities and characteristics.

-A chance incident reunites them and they bonded again.
-Unfortunately the discovery of Ka Ming’s long buried body brought their long held dark secret to the surface and frayed their fragile ties to one another leading each of them to finally confront their true selves.
+A chance incident reunites them and the group bonded again.
+Unfortunately, the discovery of Ka Ming's body by police revealed Joe, Angus, and Ronnie's long held dark secret of murder and cannibalism, and their continued psychological manipulation and gaslighting of Yan into believing Ka Ming's death was merely an accident.
+The fragile ties to each other begin to unravel leading each of them to finally confront their true selves.
 The resulting conflicts bring permanent changes and tragic consequences to all of them, but also a just resolution to their moral dilemmas in accordance with the life decisions they made.

-The poetic, well thought out ending was satisfying and thought-provoking in equal measures regarding topics of whether there exists such a thing as karmic retribution and whether different decisions will lead to different consequences in life or if they will all still lead to the same ultimate outcome: free will vs fate.
+The poetic, well thought out ending was satisfying and thought-provoking in equal measures regarding topics of whether there exists such a thing as karmic retribution and whether different decisions will lead to different consequences in life or if they will all still lead to the same final outcome: free will vs fate.

-Additionally, the serial also addresses the modern Hong Kong public’s concerns and anxieties such as a gloomy political outlook, social injustices and the increasing disregard of moral values in the years since its handover back to China.
+Additionally, the series also address the modern Hong Kong public's concerns and anxieties regarding the gloomy political outlook, the social injustices and the increasing disregard of moral values; in the years since its handover back to China.

 There are also sharp commentaries on the appalling moral quality of the members of the Legislative Council and the forgetful tendencies of the Hong Kong society as a whole.
 Emphasis on values such as free will, choice of rights, independent personality, and resistance to hegemony accurately reflects the public's disaffection and thus resonated with younger more politically aware audiences.